EntityGraphQL/EntityGraphQL/docs/docs/upgrade-5-0.md

 2. If parameter type or enum type is already in the schema it will be added at an argument.

+3. Any argument or type with `GraphQLInputTypeAttribute` will be added to the schema as a `InputType`

-2. Any argument or type with `GraphQLInputTypeAttribute` or `GraphQLArgumentsAttribute` found will be added as schema arguments.
+4. Any argument or type with `GraphQLArgumentsAttribute` found will have the types properties added as schema arguments.

-3. If no attributes are found it will assume they are services and not add them to the schema. *I.e. Label your arguments with the attributes or add them to the schema beforehand.*
+5. If no attributes are found it will assume they are services and not add them to the schema. _I.e.
+Label your arguments with the attributes or add them to the schema beforehand._

 `AutoCreateInputTypes` now only controls if the type of the argument should be added to the schema.

 ## `IExposableException` removed

 Interface `IExposableException` has been removed.
 Use the existing `SchemaBuilderSchemaOptions.AllowedExceptions` property to define which exceptions are rendered into the results.
 Or mark your exceptions with the `AllowedExceptionAttribute` to have exception details in the results when `SchemaBuilderSchemaOptions.IsDevelopment` is `false`.

 ## `IDirectiveProcessor` updated